 5 years full-time.

-The Bachelor of Social Science/Bachelor of Laws (Honours)is undertaken over five years of full-time study.
-To satisfy the requirements of both degrees, students must comply with the specific course requirements detailed in this section, and in the Bachelor of Social Science and Bachelor of Laws (Honours) entries.
+The Bachelor of Social Science/Bachelor of Laws (Honours) is undertaken over five years of full-time study.
+To satisfy the requirements of both degrees, students must comply with the specific requirements detailed in this section, and in the Bachelor of Social Science and Bachelor of Laws (Honours) handbook entries.

 Credit towards the Bachelor of Social Science degree is granted for the 80 units of Bachelor of Laws (Honours) courses taken in the first three years, taking the total Bachelor of Social Science units to 240.
 Thus, on successful completion of the first three years of the combined degree program outlined you will have completed all the required courses for the Bachelor of Social Science degree.

 To meet the requirements of the Bachelor of Laws (Honours) degree you must complete 240 units as listed.
 The final two years of the combined degree program studies LAWS courses only.